dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 More precisely, the following changes are implicitly migratable:
 * Adding or removing actor fields.
-* Changing mutability of the actor field
+* Changing mutability of the actor field.
 * Removing record fields.
 * Adding variant fields.
 * Changing `Nat` to `Int`.
 * Shared function parameter contravariance and return type covariance.
-* Any combination of those.
+* Any change that is allowed by the Motoko's subtyping rule.

 ### Explicit migration

-Any more complex migration requires explicit programming.
-Motoko allows to migrate stable data arbitrarily by custom logic.
+Any more complex migration is possible by user-defined functionality.

 For this purpose, a three step approach is taken:
-1. Define a new actor by keeping the old declarations and introducing new variables of the desired types.
+1. Introduce new variables of the desired types, while keeping the old declarations.
-2. Write logic to copy the old state from the old variables to the new variables on upgrade.
+2. Write logic to copy the state from the old variables to the new variables on upgrade.
-3. Upgrade the canister to this new version
-4. Drop the old declarations and upgrade again.
+3. Drop the old declarations, once all data has been migrated.

 For more information, see the [example of explicit migration](compatibility.md#explicit-migration).